2026 Pakistan Super League

-Franchise renewal and auction
+Background

-After the conclusion of the tenth season in 2025, the franchise agreements of the six original teams expired, ending the initial ten-year term signed when the Pakistan Super League was launched in 2016.
-The Pakistan Cricket Board (PCB) began a valuation process for the league's assets and commercial rights to prepare for a new franchise cycle.
+After the conclusion of the tenth season in 2025, the initial ten-year franchise agreements for the six original teams expired.
+The Pakistan Cricket Board (PCB) engaged Ernst & Young to conduct a valuation of the league's assets to set new terms for the next decade (2026–2035).
+In October 2025, HBL Pakistan renewed its title sponsorship for PSL for the next two years.